Fun Exercise Ideas for Seniors

 The most important thing to remember is to keep things fresh and not to do the same thing every day.
 You have to keep them interested.
 Use music, or talk (or sing) throughout the exercises.
 Silence is boring.

-I especially like the , especially the ones like the one below which show both a standing and a sitting exercise routine.
+I especially like the Sit and Be Fit DVDs, especially ones like this, which shows both a standing and a sitting exercise routine.
 This video would serve the needs of all levels of physical ability in your group.
-Sit and Be Fit DVDs

 Bowling is a great game to get people moving, socializing, and having fun.